open-mmlab/OpenPCDet/docs/DEMO.md

    pip install mayavi
    ```

-3. Prepare you custom point cloud data (skip this step if you use the original KITTI data).
+3. Prepare your custom point cloud data (skip this step if you use the original KITTI data).
    * You need to transform the coordinate of your custom point cloud to
 the unified normative coordinate of `OpenPCDet`, that is, x-axis points towards to front direction,
 y-axis points towards to the left direction, and z-axis points towards to the top direction.